vision-tactile-manip/exp/README.md

-# ENS-LSR
+# Vision-based tactile manipulation
-Website (https://visual-action-planning.github.io/ens-lsr/) for the paper: TODO
+Website (https://vision-tactile-manip.github.io/exp/) for the paper: "Enabling Robot Manipulation of Soft and Rigid Objects with Vision-based Tactile Sensors"